 Note that any submission based on material previously available on-line is expected to be considerably extended, with a different title, and with the previous on-line version fully referenced.

-Manuscripts may be submitted as Regular papers, Short reports, Registered Reports, or Short & Sweet papers.
+Manuscripts may be submitted as Standard articles, Short reports, Registered Reports, or Short & Sweet papers.

 Registered Reports: These allow you to submit a prospective manuscript for a study that you have not yet run.
 The review is completed in 2 stages.
 At Stage 1 (before results) the manuscript will be assessed on the basis of how strong the hypotheses are and whether the methodology and design are robust and promising.
 At this point the paper can be accepted in principle or rejected.
 If accepted in principle then the final article should be accepted unless the final manuscript fails to conduct the study originally described.
-The Stage 1 manuscript should include: introduction - spelling out why the study is important; methods - including information to interpret whether the study is sufficiently well-powered to find a positive result (or to interpret a null result); analysis - detailing as fully as possible the analysis steps that will be used.
+The Stage 1 manuscript should include: introduction - spelling out why the study is important; methods - including information to interpret whether the study is sufficiently sensitive to find a positive result (or to interpret a null result); analysis - detailing as fully as possible the analysis steps that will be used.
+We recognise that many submissions to the journal do not conform to a classical approach of making inferences based on group statistics.
+Therefore, we deliberately have no mandatory requirements for power analyses or evidence levels.
+However, a Stage 1 submission should lay out how evidence for or against a hypothesis will be assessed, and contain appropriate outcome-neutral conditions (e.g., manipulation checks, quality assurance, minimum curve-fit statistics, etc.) to evaluate whether results are conclusive.
 The Stage 1 submission may also include pilot data, but this is not required.
+You may write in the past tense, but must have an explicit statement at the top to make sure readers of the Stage 1 manuscript understand this.
 Stage 1 acceptance is conditional on the authors also submitting, immediately after Stage 1 acceptance, a formal registration to an appropriate repository such as the Open Science Framework (see https://osf.io/rr/).
+This preregistration can be kept private but must be accessible to the editorial team.
+At this point authors should also declare an approximate date by which they expect the study to be completed (this can be amended in consultation with the editors).
 At Stage 2 (after results), you should add the data and analyses previously described, and a discussion, so the final paper is similar to a Standard Article.
 Additional data and/or analyses, not included in Stage 1, can also be provided at this stage but these must be clearly distinguished from the a priori analyses.
+At the point of submitting a Stage 2 manuscript, the preregistered Stage 1 manuscript must be made public.
+The Stage 2 manuscript will then undergo peer review again.
+Failure to submit the Stage 2 manuscript by the deadline will result in withdrawal of the Stage 1 manuscript by the journal.
+Authors can also choose to withdraw an accepted Stage 1 manuscript.
+The journal will publish a note about withdrawn manuscripts, including a link to the preregistered Stage 1 submission.
 For queries about this format, please contact the Registered Reports editor Sam Schwarzkopf.

 Short & Sweet (SAS): For this section, the conventional rules of publication are relaxed.
 Papers should report material that will appeal to sensory scientists, but for which detailed experiments, complex analysis, and well-worked computational models should not have been performed.
 The work should be easy to describe, have theoretical relevance, and appeal to a broad readership.
 The point(s) should not require much (or any) data or analysis, though the methodological details that are important for interpretation should be clear where appropriate (these details can be placed in figure legends if desired).
 A light-hearted approach is strongly encouraged and the work might be written to amuse or entertain.
 The word limit is 1200 words, including the abstract (up to 150 words), figure captions, and references, but excluding acknowledgements.
 To encourage brevity and informality, there should be no section headings apart from the abstract.
 Other than length and headings, one of the main differences between SAS and Short reports is the quirky nature of SAS.
 These papers will usually be sent to just a single reviewer.
 Occasionally, a second reviewer might be asked at the editor's discretion.
 The journal aims to publish one SAS paper per issue.

 Editorials: continue Richard Gregory's tradition of presenting ideas, sometimes controversial, that might get people to think about and challenge the underlying assumptions of the theories and experimental techniques we use in our field.
-Ideas should initially be sent to the Editorials editor, Brian Rogers, aiming for 1500-2000 words in length.
+Ideas should initially be sent to the Chief Editors, aiming for 1500-2000 words in length.

 Replies: commenting upon an article published in Perception, may be considered for publication but the author should contact the editorial office to gauge suitability before submission.
 Replies should be shorter than the target article in length.